Pathologies that can be potentially treated with hadrontherapy

 - Adipose tissue

-These neoplasms can arise in any part of the body, to the point that over 100 different types of sarcoma have been identified.
-These types are divided into three categories:
+Sarcomas can therefore arise in any part of the body, to the point that at present over 100 different types of Sarcomas have been identified; they are grouped into three main categories:

 - Bone sarcomas